HK lawmakers dragged from chamber as leader heckled for second day - Journal du Cameroun

 But after Beijing and Lam took a hard line, the movement snowballed into a broader push for democracy and police accountability.

+Sham is the main spokesman of the Civil Human Rights Front, a group which advocates non-violence and organised a series of record-breaking, peaceful marches earlier this summer.

+Hardcore pro-democracy protesters have also increasingly meted out their own street justice, beating people who vocally disagree with their goals or are viewed to be government loyalists.

-Activists have for years accused Beijing of eroding the city’s unique freedoms, contrary to a deal that outlined Hong Kong’s 1997 return to China from British colonial rule.
+Hong Kong’s instability is fuelled by years of growing fears Beijing is eroding the city’s unique freedoms, contrary to a deal that outlined Hong Kong’s 1997 return to China from British colonial rule.

-Lam, who was appointed by a pro-Beijing stacked committee, currently boasts historically low approval ratings and has struggled to end the political crisis.
+Lam, who was appointed by a pro-Beijing stacked committee and has historically low approval ratings, has struggled to end the political crisis.

 Wednesday’s policy speech was billed as an attempt to win hearts and minds after four months of seething pro-democracy protests.